Cartheur-Voice/voice-emotion-detector/README.md

-# emotion-detector
+## voice-emotion-detector

 What is the emotion of the participant at this measure of time?
+No peeking!